 Helps to Understand the Future Direction of the Target Company

 Operational due diligence helps understand the pace and direction of the target company.
-By understanding the operational drivers of the target company such as competencies, capabilities, potential, efficiency, etc. the buyer is well equipped with data to determine future profitability.
+By understanding the operational drivers of the target company, such as competencies, capabilities, potential, efficiency, etc., the buyer gets well equipped with data to determine future profitability.
 Therefore we can conclude that operational due diligence helps in making the buying decision.

 A Framework of Operational Due Diligence

-We can divide the framework of operational due diligence into six operational driver groups namely – people and organization, IT and systems, cost and assets, scalability, potential, and risk.
-These group drivers are further subcategorized in operational drivers.
+We can divide the framework of operational due diligence into six operational driver groups, namely – people and organization, IT and systems, cost and assets, scalability, potential, and risk.
+These group drivers are further subcategorized into operational drivers.
 Let’s look at these in detail –

 People and Organization

-Operations mean workings of the company.
-The company cannot work by itself, the people in the organization does the work.
+Operations mean the workings of the company.
+The company cannot work by itself; the people in the organization does the work.
 This makes the investigation of the target company’s people and organization the most important area of operational due diligence.
 This area includes the following drivers –

-- Employee Capabilities – This driver involves assessment of employee’s education, skills, and work experience.
+- Employee Capabilities – This driver involves the assessment of an employee’s education, skills, and work experience.
 It also assesses the management’s leadership skills, reliability, integrity, and transparency.

-- Organization Structure – Study of target company’s organization structure, roles, and responsibilities of employees, hierarchy and department classifications, functions, inter-department communication, decision-making process, and SWOT analysis.
+- Organization Structure – Study of target company’s organizational structure, roles and responsibilities of employees, hierarchy and department classifications, functions, inter-department communication, decision-making process, and SWOT analysis.

 - Personnel Infrastructure – This area is all about human resource management.
 How much salary each does an employee get?
 What benefits do they get?
-How is the reward structure?
-What is the employee growth structure?
+What is the reward structure?
+And what is the employee growth structure?
 Are plans in place to upskill, train and educate current employees?
 Etc.

-- Corporate Culture – Culture of a company is very subjective in nature, however, it is important to understand the culture of the target company to determine the fit with the acquirer.
+- Corporate Culture – The culture of a company is very subjective in nature.
+However, it is important to understand the culture of the target company to determine the fit with the acquirer.

 Information Technology and Systems

-In an IT due diligence, the entire IT infrastructure of the target company is investigated.
+In IT due diligence, investigates the entire IT infrastructure of the target company.
 In contrast, in this driver group of operational due diligence, the investigation is conducted on the technology aiding the operations of the target company.
-The following drivers are considered –
+The drivers under consideration are as follows –

 - Data – Is there sufficient data storage facility in the target company?
 Is the data safe and protected?
-Are the recovery systems in place in case the data is lost?
+Are the recovery systems in place in case of data lost?

-- Systems – The systems of the target company is investigated.
+- Systems – The systems of the target company are investigated.
 These include – software, network structure, interconnectivity, firewalls, business systems, etc.

 - Tools – IT tools include everything that helps maintain the IT infrastructure.
 These include hardware, communication devices, program tools, etc.